Colonial Penn life insurance review 2020

-- To get a quote, from Colonial Penn’s homepage, select your state from the drop-down menu and click Get Quote.
+- To get a quote, from Colonial Penn’s homepage, enter your birthdate and state from the drop-down menu and click Get Quote.

 - You’ll then be provided quotes for the policies available to you.
-From here you can click on Learn More to get further details on the policy, or you can continue with the application process by clicking Select.
+From here you can click on Learn More to get further details on the policy, or you can continue with the application process by clicking Get quote.

-- Review your documents online, then e-sign to confirm.
+- Next, review your documents online, then e-sign to confirm.
 A licensed agent will contact you shortly to finalize the process.

 - Once you’re officially approved, register your account online, where you’ll be able to pay your monthly premium, update your contact info and review your policy.

 How do I file a life insurance claim with Colonial Penn?